Accepting or Declining the Offer

 - The employer will likely ask you to sign a letter or form that lists the job duties, salary, benefits and any other conditions.
 By signing, you are agreeing to the terms and are expected to honor your commitment.

-- Additionally, write a letter of acceptance (like the sample below) that restates the terms of your agreement in your own words indicates your pleasure at joining the company.
-This may prevent misunderstandings between you and the employer
+- Additionally, write a letter of acceptance (like the sample below) that restates the terms of your agreement in your own words and indicates your pleasure at joining the company.
+This may prevent misunderstandings between you and the employer.

 Review our example to see what a good acceptance letter should look like.
 To download and print a copy of your own, click the image below.

 Call the person who interviewed you to let them know your decision.
 Then, follow up with a letter (like the sample seen below) that thanks them for the offer and explains why you have decided to decline.
 Remember to keep the tone of your correspondence professional and courteous.

 Sample: Letter Rejecting Job Offer

 If you're sending an acceptance or declining letter via email, you don't need to include the date, return address, or mailing address at the top of the page.
 Just include your own address and other contact information, such as your email or phone number, below your name in the signature area.